vitality1994/Correlations-between-Change-of-closing-prices-and-word-frequency/README.md

 # Motivation:
 The easiest way to get information about foreign(not Korean) companies to Korean people is to trace how Korean internet news says about those companies.
-My question here is whether there is enough linear relationship between change in stock price and frequency of specific words.
+My question here is whether there is enough linear relationship between change in stock price and frequency of specific words in news titles.

 # Procedure
 1. Extort data of closing prices of stock from Yahoo Finance and make an excel file.
 (We can specify a timeframe and a company)